Donovan Peoples-Jones Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- Peoples-Jones is averaging 4.8 receiving yards per game in four career matchups against the Steelers, 35.7 fewer than his receiving yards prop bet over/under for Monday's game (40.5).
+- In his four matchups against the Steelers, Peoples-Jones' 4.8 receiving yards average is 35.7 less than his over/under for Monday's game (40.5).

 Recent Performances